Monotonicity of Equilibria in Nonatomic Congestion Games: Summary and open problems

-A first open question not addressed in this paper, and which could be interesting to explore, is how the structural results on the regions $\region^{\precsim}$ and sub-regions $\region^{\precsim}_{\regime}$ for the different active regimes might be exploited to devise an algorithm for building a curve of equilibria along a demand curve, analog to the path-following method for piece-wise affine costs developed by \citet{KliWar:MOR2022}.
+A first open question not addressed in this paper, and which will be interesting to explore, is how the structural results on the regions $\region^{\precsim}$ and sub-regions $\region^{\precsim}_{\regime}$ for the different active regimes might be exploited to devise an algorithm for building a curve of equilibria along a demand curve, analog to the path-following method for piece-wise affine costs developed by \citet{KliWar:MOR2022}.
 A basic question here is to investigate the geometry of the regions $\region^{\precsim}$ for specific classes of cost functions.
 For the special case of \ac{BPR} costs, we conjecture that the boundaries between these regions are asymptotic to straight lines through the origin.
 This would imply that when the demands are scaled proportionally, the regimes will not repeat and the curve will eventually enter into a particular asymptotic region $\region^{\precsim}$ and remain there forever.
 The latter could inspire a path following algorithm to build a curve of equilibria.

-A second open problem is to find an algorithm to recognize product-union congestion games.
-In this regard, one could be tempted to use the equivalent game in \cref{prop:congestion-to-routing} for which \eqref{it:graph series parallel} and \eqref{it:sequence_vertices} in \cref{pr:product-union-routing-description} hold trivially, so that only \eqref{it:unsplittable_commodity} would need to be checked.
-Unfortunately, the product-union property is not preserved under equivalence: for instance, a singleton congestion game with only one commodity is product-union by definition, but its equivalent representation in \cref{prop:congestion-to-routing} is not because property \eqref{it:unsplittable_commodity} fails.
-This suggests that recognizing product-union congestion games is not straightforward.
-As a possible starting point to address this question, one might try to adapt the existing algorithms for recognizing series-parallel networks \citep[see][]{ValTarLaw:SIAMJC1982,HeYes:IC1987,Epp:IC1992}.
+A second open problem is to find an algorithm to recognize \ac{CSP} congestion game structures.
+In this regard, one could be tempted to use the equivalent game in \cref{prop:congestion-to-routing} for which \eqref{it:graph-series-parallel} and \eqref{it:sequence-vertices} in \cref{pr:constrained-series-parallel-routing-description} hold trivially, so that only \eqref{it:unsplittable-commodity} would need to be checked.
+Unfortunately, the \ac{CSP} property is not preserved under equivalence: for instance, a singleton congestion game with only one commodity is \ac{CSP} by definition, but its equivalent representation in \cref{prop:congestion-to-routing} is not because property \eqref{it:unsplittable-commodity} fails.
+This suggests that recognizing \ac{CSP} game structures is not straightforward.
+As a possible starting point to address this question, one might try to adapt the existing algorithms for recognizing \ac{SP} networks \citep[see][]{ValTarLaw:SIAMJC1982,HeYes:IC1987,Epp:IC1992}.